pipkav/pipkav.github.io/es/testimonials.md

 locale: es
 ---

-Leer lo que unos de mis estudiantes actuales y antiguos dice:
+Puedes leer lo que algunos de mis estudiantes actuales y antiguos tienen que decir:

 > Really good English classes, Pippa adapts the lesson to exactly what you need.
 She's so nice and it's easy to learn and to improve your English